 - Then, have fun thinking of new and creative uses for these items.

 I’m sure everyone has those items in their houses that have lived many lives.
 For me, my reusable produce bags are one of these such items and have taken on many guises.
 I have them stowed away in my handbag, my kitchen drawers, my gardening bag and my car…. just in case they might be useful.

 6 uses for your produce bags

-Most people buy reusable produce bags for shopping and storage of fruits and vegetables, but these bags are extremely versatile and can be used for many jobs.
-Here are my top 5 uses for my reusable produce bags.
-I’d love to hear other uses you’ve found for them.
+Most people buy reusable produce bags for shopping and storage of fruits and vegetables.
+However, the versatility of these bags means they are great for many other jobs too.
+Here are my top 6 uses for my reusable produce bags.

 1. Harvest from the garden or allotment

-At this time of year, I always carry a produce bag or two in my pocket when I head out the the veg patch or down to the community garden.
-Re-usable produce bags make a great container for pretty much any fruit or veg that you may be harvesting.
+At this time of year, I always carry a produce bag or two in my pocket when I head out the the vegetable patch.
+Re-usable produce bags make a great container for pretty much any fruit or vegetable that you may be harvesting.
 They are easy to carry home and can be placed straight into the fridge.
 No need to double handle delicate produce.
 The bags can be easily thrown in the washing machine after use to remove mud etc.

 2. Bulk shopping